 In the education industry, there has been too much glorification of STEM (Science, Technology, Engineering and Math).
 Lately, Arts is also joining the picture and the focus is called STEAM.
 However, literature is still underrated.

-I see many parents who force their child to concentrate on Maths, Physics and Chemistry (MPC) from their middle school because these subjects are important to get into engineering stream.
+I see many parents who force their child to concentrate on Maths, Physics and Chemistry (MPC) from their middle school because these subjects are important to get into the engineering stream.
 Continue reading